hanford/next-offline/readme.md

     <tr>
       <td>registerSwPrefix</td>
       <td>String</td>
       <td>If your service worker isn't at the root level of your application, this can help you prefix the path.
-This is useful if you'd like your service worker on foobar.com/my/long/path/service-worker.js</td>
+This is useful if you'd like your service worker on foobar.com/my/long/path/service-worker.js.
+This affects the [scope](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker#registration_and_scope) of your service worker.</td>
       <td>false</td>
     </tr>
     <tr>